Yellowstone National Park Elopement Guide

 Mammoth Chapel

-If none of the above-approved ceremony locations call your attention, then you can actually plan a ceremony outside of the park and take your portraits within the park after!
+If none of the above-approved ceremony locations call your attention, then you can actually plan a ceremony outside of the park and take your portraits within the park afterward!
 If you do decide to go this route, then you’ll still need a photo permit that your photographer will need to acquire.

 Wedding Portrait Spots in Yellowstone